 Overview

-As a leader in heart and vascular care, Cleveland Clinic’s Sydell and Arnold Miller Family Heart & Vascular Institute recognizes that rates of disorders such as peripheral arterial disease (PAD), cerebrovascular disease (Stroke), cardiovascular disease (CVD), and premature renal failure are high among certain groups of patients due to cultural backgrounds.
+As a leader in heart and vascular care, Cleveland Clinic’s Sydell and Arnold Miller Family Heart, Vascular and Thoracic Institute recognizes that some communities experience a higher rate of conditions such as cardiovascular disease (CVD), peripheral arterial disease (PAD), cerebrovascular disease (stroke) and premature kidney/renal failure.
+These conditions can lead to higher rates of:

-These related diseases affect the patients’ quality of life.
+These conditions can significantly affect quality of life.

-Research suggests that among minority and cultural groups, patients with these conditions may not have access to the advanced treatments they need or treatment may be offered only after the disease has gotten much worse.
-These treatments include limb revascularization to prevent amputation, vascular treatments for renal artery disease, coronary artery stent or bypass surgery, carotid artery stent or bypass surgery and aortic aneurysm repair.
+Treatments may include limb revascularization to help prevent amputation, vascular treatment for renal artery disease, coronary artery stent or bypass surgery, carotid artery stent or bypass surgery and aortic aneurysm repair.

-The Center for Multicultural Cardiovascular Care is designed to:
+The Multicultural Cardiovascular Care Center is designed to:

 What We Treat